 Does Cold Weather Make You Pee More?

-Winter is full of activities we all love- sledding, ice skating, and snowboarding- but it’s hard to enjoy these pastimes when your bladder is full!
-And if you notice that you feel the urge to urinate more frequently in the cold weather, you’re not alone.
+Winter is full of activities we all love, like sledding, ice skating, and snowboarding, but it can be challenging to enjoy these pastimes when you need to pee.
+If you notice that you feel this urge more frequently in the cold weather, you’re not alone.

-Many people have increased trips to the bathroom and more urges to pee during the winter which are symptoms of overactive bladder (OAB), and it's all in response to the cold.
+Many people experience increased trips to the bathroom and more urges to pee during the winter, which are symptoms of a bladder condition called overactive bladder, and it's all in response to the cold.

 Find out what you can do to prevent OAB in the winter months.